Activin and inhibin: Activin

 Activin A is more plentiful in the adipose tissue of obese, compared to lean persons.
 Activin A promotes the proliferation of adipocyte progenitor cells, while inhibiting their differentiation into adipocytes.
 Activin A also increases inflammatory cytokines in macrophages.

 A mutation in the gene for the activin receptor ACVR1 results in fibrodysplasia ossificans progressiva, a fatal disease that causes muscle and soft tissue to gradually be replaced by bone tissue.
 This condition is characterized by the formation of an extra skeleton that produces immobilization and eventually death by suffocation.
-The mutation in ACVR1 causes activin A, which normally acts as an antagonist of the receptor and blocks osteogenesis (bone growth), to behave as an agonist of the receptor and to induce hyperactive bone growth.
+The mutation in ACVR1 causes FKBP1A, which normally acts as an antagonist of the receptor and blocks osteogenesis (bone growth), to behave as an agonist of the receptor and to induce hyperactive bone growth.
 On 2 September 2015, Regeneron Pharmaceuticals announced that they had developed an antibody for activin A that effectively cures the disease in an animal model of the condition.

 Mutations in the ACVR1 gene have also been linked to cancer, especially diffuse intrinsic pontine glioma (DIPG).

 Elevated Activin B levels with normal Activin A levels provided a possible biomarker for myalgic encephalomyelitis/chronic fatigue syndrome.

 Activin A is overexpressed in many cancers.
 It was shown to promote tumorigenesis by hampering the adaptive anti-tumor immune response in melanoma.